docker-app-manager/docker-app-manager/README.md

 ## Where i can find a list of DockerApps?

-[This](https://github.com/docker-app-manager/docker-apps) is the official DockerApps repository but do not expect to find a lot of DockerApps at this stage of development
+[This](https://github.com/docker-app-manager/docker-app-repository) is the official DockerApps repository but do not expect to find a lot of DockerApps at this stage of development.

+[Here](https://github.com/docker-app-manager/docker-apps) You can see how a DockerApp is made

 ## Cool but can you please make some sort of documentation?